|

 The

-use of a hair dryer is not necessary if lighter fluid is applied as
+use of a hair dryer is not necessary if lighter fluid is applied.

-brand fluid and it quickly unseats most any sticker from any surface
+use Ronsonol brand fluid and it quickly unseats most any sticker from

-including vinyl LP labels. just a few drops onto the sticker, wait
+any surface including vinyl LP labels.
+Just a few drops onto the sticker,

-30 seconds, and it peels off neatly. any residue is easily removed
+wait 30 seconds, and it peels off neatly.
+Any residue is easily removed

 by wiping with a cloth that contains another few drops of fluid.
 Lighter